elrusova/package_tracker/README.md

 # Clone the repository
 git clone https://github.com/elrusova/package_tracker

+# Change into the cloned repository
+cd package_tracker

 # Create a new branch
 git branch new_branch

 # Change into your branch
-git checkout -b new_branch
+git checkout new_branch

 # Install dependencies
 bundle install

 # Set up the database
-rails db:migrate db:create
+rails db:create db:migrate

+# Open in your code editor
+code .

 # Start the server
 rails server